Bull Case

 Governance Process

-- Forum discussion and GOOSE (public goal-setting) process
+- Forum discussion and GOOSE public goal-setting

-- Snapshot off-chain voting for temperature check
+- Snapshot off-chain voting (temperature check)

 - Easy Track for routine proposals (automated execution)